 The strap is soft and more comfortable than some previous Polar models and that’s probably a good thing.
 The entire strap can be removed in one piece and replaced with another of the same or different colour.
 This is an improvement on the V800 where the strap was in 3 pieces, all of which would require an expensive changeover if you wished to change the entire strap’s colour.

 On the rear is a rather impressive oHR unit with 6x LEDs and a central receiving sensor.

-The charging port is always exposed but looks like the one on the V800 but without the ridiculous flap that always gets in the way.
+The charging port is nor covered and looks like the one on the V800 but without the ridiculous flap that always gets in the way.
 Rather than the V800’s clip-on charger, the M600 fastens with a magnet.
 The charger will only attach in one precise position, it does come off fairly easily and is a bit of a faff.
 But OK, I guess.